ianklug/grooveboard/README.md

 Please clone this repository using the `--recurse-submodules` flag.
 Many of the required symbol and footprint libraries will not be included otherwise.

-**Due to global chip shortages, the final production designs for Grooveboard have NOT yet been fully tested.
-Manufacture at your own risk!**

 ## Variations

 **Grooveboard:** Compatible with MX, Choc, or Alps switches.
 Switches must be soldered.